HIS 100 - Perspectives in History

 Here are a few ways you can brainstorm keywords for your topic:

 Feeling stuck?
-Try using a thesaurus. to look up synonyms or use a brainstorming strategy like mind mapping to see how the concepts in your topic are related.
+Try using a thesaurus.
+The link at the bottom of this page opens in a new window to look up synonyms or use a brainstorming strategy like mind mapping to see how the concepts in your topic are related.
 There's also a great Keyword Generator Tool This link opens in a new window from UT that can help you build a keyword list for searches.
 Give it a try!

 Once you have your keywords identified, it's time to try some searches!
 You can combine the keywords in various ways to create different searches to use in the library's databases.